Creature Commandos (TV series): Development

 Gunn discussed making an animated series for Max, the successor to HBO Max, after the success of Peacemaker.
 As Max was asking him for another show but knowing committing to one was a "big deal", Gunn was unsure on what to do, so he started playing off with ideas and came up with the show's concept as spec scripts, finishing them within a few weeks prior to his promotion.
 He wrote the seven-episode series without a deal, based on the Creature Commandos team of monsters from DC Comics.
 After he was hired to lead DC Studios, Gunn greenlit the project.
 On January 31, 2023, Gunn and Safran unveiled the first projects from their DCU slate, which begins with Chapter One: Gods and Monsters.
 The first project was Creature Commandos, which was expected to be released as an "aperitif" for the DCU before the film Superman (2025), with some characters from the series appearing in that film.
 Creature Commandos wasn't meant to be the franchise's "right entry point", but was chosen to be due to being already written.
 Gunn said the series was integral to their vision for the DCU, establishing the fact that characters would be treated consistently across different mediums moving forward.
 Warner Bros.
 Animation co-produced the series.
 Executive producers include DC Studios' Gunn and Safran, Warner Bros.
 Animation's Sam Register, and Dean Lorey.
 Lorey served as showrunner for the series, with Yves "Balak" Bigerel as supervising director and Warner Bros.
 Animation's Rick Morales as supervising producer.
 Gunn hired Lorey as showrunner due to his commitments to the DCU.
 Describing his involvement in the production, Gunn said the team took his scripts and made an "innately good" series that he suggested some improvements for.

 Lorey and Gunn had discussed a potential second season by November 2024, but Lorey said it depended on Gunn having time to write more scripts.
-Gunn said he wanted Lorey and others who worked on the first season to return, even if the story continued in a different format such as a Creature Commandos film rather than a second season.
-Ahead of the first season's finale, it was announced that Max had greenlit a second season in December 2024; the season will be written by a writer's room rather than by Gunn.
+Gunn said he wanted Lorey and others who worked on the first season to return, even if the story continued in a different format, such as a Creature Commandos film rather than a second season.
+Ahead of the first season's finale, it was announced that Max had greenlit a second season in December 2024.
 Production for the second season had begun by June 2025.
+Gunn said the following month that the season would be written by a writers' room rather than by himself, adding in January 2026 that it would take place after the events of the second season of Peacemaker (2025).